-What Causes Cultural Shock?Listen to “Dr. Hofstede’s Incredible Discovery – What Causes Cultural Shock” on Spreaker.
+What Causes Cultural Shock and how the Hofstede Dimensions of Culture works.Listen to “Dr. Hofstede’s Incredible Discovery – What Causes Cultural Shock” on Spreaker.

 Now get ready for the long answer.